ARROW: Augmented Replay for RObust World models: Experiments

 \subsection{Evaluation metrics}

-To assess continual learning performance, we evaluated both task-level reward and a set of established stability--plasticity metrics.
-Following \citet{kessler_effectiveness_2023}, we report \emph{forgetting} and \emph{forward transfer}.
-Following \citet{de2022continual}, we include ACC, min-ACC, and WC-ACC.
-For our two-cycle setting, we further report \emph{Recovery} and introduce a new cross-cycle metric, \emph{maximum forgetting} (Max-F).
+\rebut{Performance in continual RL is multidimensional, so we evaluate it along three complementary axes.
+Per-task return curves ground the comparison in absolute task performance.
+End-of-training outcomes across all tasks, ACC, min-ACC, and WC-ACC \citep{de2022continual} capture the deployment-relevant view. \emph{Forgetting} and \emph{forward transfer} \citep{kessler_effectiveness_2023} characterize the dynamics that produced both.
+For our two-cycle setting, we further report \emph{Recovery} and introduce a new cross-cycle metric, \emph{maximum forgetting} (Max-F).}

 We evaluated performance by normalizing episodic reward to two single-task baselines: ARROW and a random agent.

 {\text{ST}}